-My current research focuses on two areas: how individuals' beliefs shape their decisions as they relate to economic development, and the study of frictions that make poverty and inequality persistent
+My current research focuses on two areas: how individuals' beliefs shape their decisions as they relate to economic development, and the study of frictions that make poverty and inequalities persistent

 Paid Maternity Leave and Women's Human Capital: Evidence From California

 I test whether the implementation of the California Paid Family Leave Act increased young women's human capital investment, specifically college enrollment.
 Using a synthetic control approach, I estimate that the policy increased the probability that women enroll in college by about 2 percentage points.
 This effect is statistically significant at the 5% level and persists for at least several years.
 I present a simple human capital model of women's schooling choices that characterizes these results as the effect of an expected decrease in the effects of motherhood on labor supply.
 Finally, I present evidence from survey data and Internet searches that provides support to the hypothesized mechanism: women are more likely to enroll in college because they expect that the policy will increase their future labor supply.

 Soup Kitchens and Food Security: The Case of Mexico's Crusade Against Hunger